jerrywang2352/Minesweeper/README.md

 # Minesweeper
-This GUI allows the user to play a game of Minesweeper on a "X" by "Y" grid with "Z" determined by the user
+This GUI allows the user to play a game of Minesweeper on a grid with width, height, and number of bombs determined by the user